A Mess of Blues

 "A Mess of Blues" is a song originally recorded by Elvis Presley for RCA Records in 1960, and written by Doc Pomus and Mort Shuman.
-Although released as the B-side to "It's Now or Never", "A Mess of Blues" reached number 32 in the U.S. and number 2 in the UK independently.
+Although released as the B-side to "It's Now or Never", "A Mess of Blues" reached number 32 in the U.S. It reached number 2 in the UK as an A-side.

 The song was published by Elvis Presley Music, Inc.

 The recording appeared on the 1968 RCA Victor compilation Elvis' Gold Records Volume 4.